Diocese of Manchester, New Hampshire: History

-1680's to 1880's
+1680 to 1783

-The first Catholics in the British Province of New Hampshire were probably members of the Sokwaki and Pennacook tribes who had been converted by missionaries from New France.
-During King William’s War (1689-1697), Native American allies of the French in New Hampshire captured several women from the English colonies in New England.
-These women later converted to Catholicism; one of them traveled to New France to enter an Ursiline convent.
+The first Catholics in the New Hampshire area were probably members of the Sokwaki and Pennacook tribes who had been converted by missionaries from the French colony of New France.
+After New Hampshire became a British royal colony in 1680, it enacted discriminatory laws against Catholics, including the requirement of a Protestant oath for anyone seeking public office.

+During King William's War in the late 1600s, Native American allies of the French captured several women from the British settlements in the Province of New Hampshire.
+These women later converted to Catholicism; one of them traveled to New France to enter an Ursuline convent.
+In 1694, during a French raid on British settlements near Durham, the first Catholic Masses in New Hampshire were celebrated by two Jesuit priests accompanying the expedition.
 However, there would be no organized Catholic communities in New Hampshire until the 19th century.

+1783 to 1884

+After the American Revolution ended in 1783, Pope Pius VI erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
+The State of New Hampshire was admitted to the union in 1788.
+Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic in 1789.

-Pope Pius VII erected the Diocese of Boston on April 8, 1808, including the new state of New Hampshire in its jurisdiction.The first Catholic church in New Hampshire was built in 1823 in Claremont by a father and son, both Anglican priests, who had converted to Catholicism.
-The first parish was St. Aloyisius in Dover, erected in 1830.
+Pope Pius VII erected the Diocese of Boston on April 8, 1808, including New Hampshire in its jurisdiction.
+The first Catholic church in New Hampshire, St. Mary's, was built in 1823 in Claremont by a father and son, both Anglican priests, who had converted to Catholicism.
+The first parish in New Hampshire was St. Aloysius in Dover, erected in 1830.
+It was estimated in 1835 that there were 387 Catholics, two churches, and two priests in the state.

 With the industrialization of New Hampshire in the 19th century, many Catholic Irish and French Canadian immigrants started settling there.
-In 1853, Pope Piux IX erected the Diocese of Portland in Maine, including New Hampshire in its territory.
+In 1853, Pope Pius IX erected the Diocese of Portland in Maine, including New Hampshire in its territory.
+In 1858, the first Catholic grammar school in the state opened in Manchester.

 1884 to 1944

-Pope Leo XIII erected the Diocese of Manchester on April 15, 1884.
-He removed New Hampshire from the Diocese of Portland and made it a suffragan of the Archdiocese of Boston.
-Leo XIII appointed Reverend Denis Bradley from the Diocese of Portland as the first bishop of Manchester.
-At some point in the 1880's, Bradley contacted the Benedictine monks at Saint Mary's Abbey in Newark, New Jersey, about creating a Catholic college in New Hampshire.
-Saint Anselm College opened in Goffstown, New Hampshire in 1889.
+Pope Leo XIII erected the Diocese of Manchester on April 15, 1884, removing New Hampshire from the Diocese of Portland.
+Leo XIII appointed Denis Bradley of Portland as the first bishop of Manchester.
+During Bradley's tenure, the Catholic population went from 45,000 to over 100,000 and the number of priests from 40 to 107.
+At some point in the 1880s, Bradley contacted the Benedictine monks at Saint Mary's Abbey in Newark, New Jersey, about creating a Catholic college in New Hampshire.
+The Benedictines opened Saint Anselm College in Goffstown in 1889.